vitelabs/vite-wiki/docs/tutorial/rule/sbp.md

 * **SBP Registration**：SBP registration requires 1,000,000 VITE staking (In Vite TestNet this requirement is 500,000 VITE)
 * **SBP Election**: In each round, a random 23 SBPs in the top 25 super nodes are selected to produce snapshot blocks, plus another 2 SBPs are randomly selected in super nodes ranking between 26-100.
-* **Mining Rewards**: 50% of the mining rewards are given to the SBP, and 50% are allocated to the top 100 super nodes (calculated by voting weight)
+* **SBP Reward**: 50% of the mining rewards are given to the SBP, and 50% are allocated to the top 100 super nodes by voting weight.

 ## SBP Registration